Advanced Search

 • Available Online: 2026-05-23

-• Objective Owing to mobility and on-demand coverage capabilities, unmanned aerial vehicles (UAVs) can serve as aerial base stations to enable visible light communication (VLC).
-However, air-ground communication links are exposed to open environments, making VLC vulnerable to data eavesdropping and malicious detection.
-To address this issue, this paper proposes a secure and covert transmission strategy for a UAV-assisted VLC system from the perspectives of physical layer security and covert communication.
-The proposed strategy jointly optimizes the transmit power and hovering altitude of a UAV to maximize the system’s secrecy capacity, subject to the requirements of covert communication and illumination targets, as well as the operational constraints on UAV transmit power and hovering altitude.
-Methods This paper investigates secure and covert communication for UAV-assisted VLC.
-First, a UAV-assisted VLC system model is proposed, in which a mobile UAV equipped with light-emitting diodes is employed to establish a VLC link with a ground user in the presence of an eavesdropper and a warden.
-Subsequently, an optimization problem is formulated to maximize the secrecy capacity of the system by jointly optimizing the transmit power and hovering altitude of the UAV.
-To solve the formulated problem, we propose a two-layer optimization (TLOP) algorithm to decompose the transformed problem into two subproblems, including an inner-layer subproblem for transmit power optimization and an outer-layer subproblem for the design of UAV hovering altitude.
-On this basis, a closed-form expression for the optimal transmit power is derived for the inner-layer problem, while a particle swarm optimization (PSO) algorithm is developed to solve the outer-layer problem.
-Results and Discussions In the simulations, the proposed optimization scheme is compared with two baselines.
+• Objective Unmanned Aerial Vehicles (UAVs) can serve as aerial base stations for Visible Light Communication (VLC) because of their mobility and on-demand coverage capabilities.
+However, air-ground communication links are exposed to open environments, which makes VLC vulnerable to data eavesdropping and malicious detection.
+To address this issue, this paper proposes a secure and covert transmission strategy for a UAV-assisted VLC system from the perspectives of Physical Layer Security (PLS) and Covert Communication.
+The proposed strategy jointly optimizes UAV transmit power and hovering altitude to maximize the system secrecy capacity.
+The optimization is subject to covert communication requirements, illumination requirements, and operational constraints on UAV transmit power and hovering altitude.
+Methods This paper investigates secure and covert communication in a UAV-assisted VLC system.
+A UAV-assisted VLC system model is first established.
+In this model, a mobile UAV equipped with a Light-Emitting Diode (LED) is used to establish a VLC link with a legitimate ground user in the presence of an eavesdropper (Eve) and a warden (Willie).
+An optimization problem is then formulated to maximize the system secrecy capacity by jointly optimizing UAV transmit power and hovering altitude.
+To solve this problem, a Two-Layer OPtimization (TLOP) algorithm is proposed.
+The transformed problem is decomposed into two subproblems: an inner-layer transmit power optimization problem and an outer-layer UAV hovering altitude design problem.
+A closed-form expression for the optimal transmit power is derived for the inner-layer problem.
+A Particle Swarm Optimization (PSO) algorithm is then developed to solve the outer-layer problem.
+Results and Discussions In the simulations, the proposed optimization scheme is compared with two baseline schemes.
 First, the convergence of the proposed TLOP algorithm is verified (Fig. 3).
-The results demonstrate that the algorithm achieves rapid convergence within a limited number of iterations.
-Second, the optimal hovering altitude of the UAV with respect to the UAV’s horizontal coordinates under spatial distribution is illustrated (Fig. 4).
-The results indicate that as the UAV gradually approaches the ground legitimate user, its optimal hovering altitude exhibits a downward trend.
-Then, the secrecy capacity with respect to the UAV’s horizontal coordinates is presented (Fig. 5).
-It can be clearly observed that the secrecy capacity shows an upward trend as the UAV approaches the ground legitimate user.
-This is because as the UAV gets closer to the user, the constraints imposed by secure and covert communication are gradually relaxed.
-Furthermore, as $ \epsilon $ increases, the secrecy capacity of all schemes exhibits an increasing trend (Fig. 6).
-This is because the relaxation of covertness requirements enables the UAV to flexibly adjust its hovering altitude and transmit power to increase the secrecy capacity of the system.
-In addition, the secrecy capacity shows a declining trend as the number of symbols increases (Fig. 7).
-The reason can be attributed to the fact that the increase in the number of symbols provides the warden with more signal samples available for detection.
-Finally, the secrecy capacity of all schemes decreases as the uncertainty region radius of malicious users increases (Fig. 8).
-This trend is explained by the increased uncertainty requires the UAV to address potential threats over a wider area, which forces the UAV to adopt a more conservative strategy.
-In conclusion, simulation results confirm that the proposed scheme can improve the secrecy capacity of the UAV-assisted VLC system.
+The results show that the algorithm converges rapidly within a limited number of iterations.
+Second, the optimal UAV hovering altitude with respect to the UAV horizontal coordinates is illustrated under the spatial distribution (Fig. 4).
+The results indicate that the optimal hovering altitude decreases as the UAV approaches the legitimate ground user.
+The secrecy capacity with respect to the UAV horizontal coordinates is then presented (Fig. 5).
+The secrecy capacity increases as the UAV approaches the legitimate ground user.
+This is because the legitimate VLC channel gain increases when the UAV is closer to the user.
+In contrast, when the UAV approaches Eve and Willie, the security and covertness constraints become stricter.
+The UAV is then forced to reduce its transmit power or increase its hovering altitude, which decreases the system secrecy capacity.
+Furthermore, the secrecy capacity of all schemes increases as ϵ increases (Fig. 6).
+This is because a larger ϵ relaxes the covertness requirement.
+The UAV can therefore adjust its hovering altitude and transmit power more flexibly to increase the system secrecy capacity.
+In addition, the secrecy capacity decreases as the number of symbols increases (Fig. 7).
+This occurs because more symbols provide Willie with more signal samples for detection, thereby improving Willie’s detection capability.
+Finally, the secrecy capacity of all schemes decreases as the uncertainty-region radius of illegal nodes increases (Fig. 8).
+This trend occurs because greater location uncertainty forces the UAV to address potential threats over a wider area.
+The UAV must therefore adopt a more conservative strategy under worst-case eavesdropping and detection conditions.
+Overall, the simulation results confirm that the proposed scheme improves the secrecy capacity of the UAV-assisted VLC system.
 Conclusions This paper investigates secure and covert communication in a UAV-assisted VLC system.
-Our goal is to maximize the secrecy capacity of the system by jointly optimizing the transmit power and hovering altitude of a UAV.
-Given that the formulated problem is a highly non-convex problem, a TLOP algorithm based on PSO is designed to solve it.
-Simulation results demonstrate that the proposed algorithm achieves fast convergence and improves the system’s secrecy performance compared to baselines.
+The objective is to maximize the system secrecy capacity by jointly optimizing UAV transmit power and hovering altitude under covert communication, illumination, transmit power, and hovering altitude constraints.
+Because the formulated problem is highly non-convex, a PSO-based TLOP algorithm is designed to solve it.
+The proposed algorithm decomposes the problem into an inner-layer transmit power optimization problem and an outer-layer UAV hovering altitude optimization problem.
+Simulation results show that the proposed algorithm converges rapidly and improves the system secrecy capacity compared with the baseline schemes.

 • loading